 Thank you for stopping by!
 We hope you enjoy our expert articles.
 If you are ready to take the next step and implement meaningful, lasting change in your family, we invite you to explore our award-winning multimedia programs.
 Click here to learn more. -The Empowering Parents Team

-Ask PSL: I’m Tired of Screaming at My Kids — Help!
+Ask 1-on-1 Coaching: I’m Tired of Screaming at My Kids — Help!

 May 29, 2009 by Tina Wakefield

 “I hate screaming at my kids, but they make me so crazy, and I just lose it!” — If this sounds like you, trust me, you’re not alone.
-I can’t tell you how many times I’ve heard parents say this on the Parental Support Line.
+I can’t tell you how many times I’ve heard parents say this on 1-on-1 Coaching.
 As James Lehman says, kids watch us for a living — which means they become really, really good at pushing our buttons.
 By the teen years, your child is probably an expert!

 Many parents fall into the screamer role when they start taking their child’s behavior personally.
 While that’s very easy to do, it really goes against what you want to accomplish.
 And parents often magnify this by adopting an outlook that the behavior isn’t fair or right.
 This can sound like, “I do so much for my child, why can’t they just do what I’m asking?,” or “It won’t take them much time to do this, so what’s with the horrible attitude!”
 Parents who personalize behavior don’t think it’s right for a child to have a poor attitude when they’re being told to do something.
 That’s the thing with personalizing your child’s behavior: somehow you make it about what you’re doing as a parent or the values you hold as a person.
 You take your child’s choices and directly tie them into your own skills as a parent or your worth as an individual.